 Le Creuset 3 3/4 Quart Braiser – I have a Le Creuset dutch oven and adore it.
 Adore it.
 I make almost everything in it from soups to roast chicken.
 It cooks so evenly and wonderfully and goes from stove to oven with no issues.
 I’d love to add a braiser to my arsenal for browning smaller meats and cooking dishes like risotto.
 This version is updated with a 500-degree proof handle.
 These pieces seriously last forever and clean up easily.

-Little Flower cookbook – Chosen by Food52.com as one of the 16 best cookbooks of 2012, Little Flower showcases favorite dishes from Christine Moore’s Little Flower cafe in Los Angeles.
+Little Flower: Recipes from the Cafe – Chosen by Food52.com as one of the 16 best cookbooks of 2012, Little Flower showcases favorite dishes from Christine Moore’s Little Flower cafe in Los Angeles.
 I have a few friends here who rave about this book.
 Also on my wish list.

 Oggi Copper Spoon Rest – Looking for a small something else to add to a cook’s gift?
 A lovely spoon rest is such a useful addition to the kitchen.
 I hate setting my spoon on the counter and this lovely copper piece would be pretty sitting out all the time.